EUDAT-B2SAFE/B2SAFE-DPM/web/README.md

 * The email address of the DPM admin.
 * Root URI for the web pages.

+You can supply the input parameters via config file using the '-c' option (see the 'Config File Schema' section for the structure of the file).

 3. Once script has completed you will need to copy the 'html', 'cgi', 'cgi-cli' directories under the 'deploy' directory to those that map to the corresponding URI.